tmargary/p2p-chat/README.md

 ### Goals of the project

 This is a peer to peer console chat application.
-The clients are able to connect to the server and obtain the list of available clients.
+The clients are able to connect to the server via TCP socket connections and  obtain the list of available clients.
 Afterwards, the client can connect to one other client on the list and exchange text messages directly to one another.

 ### Installation
 - run `pip install .` from the root of the project
 - Run `p2p_demo run server`
-- From a different terminal, run `p2p_demo run client`
+- Run `p2p_demo run client` (from a different terminal)
 - _(Optional)_ Continue adding as many clients as you need by running the command above.
 - Follow the prompts.
 - _(Optional)_ To get help about `p2p_demo`, run `p2p_demo --help`